stormpath/stormpath-documentation/source/reference.rst

   The Provider resource contains information about the source of the information found in its associated Directory resource.

   For example, a Social Directory could be created for GitHub.
 This Directory would contain Accounts created using "Log In With Github", and its Provider resource would contain information about your Github login integration (e.g. the OAuth Client and Secret required for Github login).
+For more information about creating a Directory to allow for login with GitHub, please see :ref:`Authentication chapter <authn-github>`.

   An individual Provider resource may be accessed via its Resource URL:

   **Provider URL**